RiggityRob/LlamaDeployment/readme.md

 ---------------------------------------------------------------------------------------------------

+so deploying a local LLM is kind of easy now, not just with Chat with RTX.

 https://github.com/ggerganov/llama.cpp/releases

-so deploying a local LLM is kind of easy now lol

-not just with Chat with RTX

-but theres tons of ports of Llama for different hardware (AVX512, Vulkan, Cuda,  Intel GPU/SYCL, ARM64 support?)

-and it supports a lot of different models
+heres tons of ports of Llama for different hardware (AVX512, Vulkan, Cuda,  Intel GPU/SYCL, ARM64 support?), and it supports a lot of different models.

-Im having to mess around with AMD friendly stuff on this laptop (deliberate choice). but definitely best/easiest will be CUDA on Nvidia hardware

-Gonna try and do a write up if you want to try it later

-all the different extensions means its using different math to run the same LLM (edited)
+All the different extensions means its using different math to run the same LLM.

-the big magic here is the quantization, or how the LLM is compressed and converted to diff maths.
-And this also frees us from the GPU shackles (it will perform worse tho)
+The big magic here is the quantization, or how the LLM is compressed and converted to diff maths.
+And this also frees us from the GPU shackles (it will perform worse though).

-still incredibly impressive that its been "easy" to port it into so many instruction sets.
+It's still incredibly impressive that its been "easy" to port it into so many instruction sets.

-lol okay idk if I even need to make like a formal document
+Maybe I will produce a more formal document.

 with git, python3, and pip you can do